Sechihyeo/flappy-sechi.github.io/README.md

 # flappy-sechi

-A python fan game for Sechi.
+A html fan game for Sechi.

 :D